How Should I Talk to a Newly Sober Person?You are here:

 - Things.
 Someone in recovery must avoid any objects that remind them of their substance use.
 The objects may be items such as empty wine and liquor bottles, empty pill bottles, or movies, books, or magazines that encourage substance use.

-A recovering person has more control over external triggers.
+Someone who is the midst of the recovery process has more control over external triggers.
 These things can be disposed of or avoided.
 However, managing internal triggers such as loneliness, sadness, depression, guilt, and fear may require ongoing support from friends and family.

 A newly sober person needs support, not constant surveillance.
 Don’t make your friend feel that you are watching their every move for signs of relapse.
 Ask if you can help with something rather than insisting on doing it.
-A person in recovery must learn to rely on their own resourcefulness for handling daily responsibilities.
+A person who is in the recovery process must learn to rely on their own resourcefulness for handling daily responsibilities.
 Remember, it’s not up to you to rescue your friend or loved one from their past mistakes.

 At Design for Change Recovery, we understand that addiction is a complex disorder composed of mental, emotional, and physical issues that must be addressed simultaneously for lasting results.
 For that reason, we provide a comprehensive, individualized approach to treatment that works.
 But, we don’t stop there.